cryxnet/crawnet/README.md

 ### Subdomains

-To get gather subdomains from a domain we use technique like google dorks and certifcate fingerprinting.
+To gather subdomains from a domain we use technique like google dorks and certifcate fingerprinting.

 ## Architecture